panghu-huang/server-renderer/README.md

 # ServerRenderer
-library for of server side render for React
+library of server side render for React

 ## 安装
 ```bash